IrfanTech-X/IrfanTech-X/README.md

 - 🎤 Organized **IT Olympiad** at CSE Carnival 2024 — led logistics & outreach
 - 🌐 Participated in seminars on **AI**, **cybersecurity**, and **career dev**
 - 💬 Motivated speaker and **peer mentor** at university forums
 - 🧠 Constantly pushing boundaries with new ideas and teamwork
+- 🚀 Always eager to **learn, explore, and innovate** through teamwork and creative problem-solving

 ---